codemagic-ci-cd/codemagic-docs/content/rest-api/applications.md

 ## Modify application variables and secrets

 Codemagic allows you to fetch and modify application variables and secrets using the REST API.
-Note that these variables are available only for applications using the `codemagic.yaml` file for configuration.
-They can be manually configured under **Your application > Environment variables**.
+Note that these variables are available only for the applications that are configured using the `codemagic.yaml` file.
+For such applications, variables and secrets are manually configured on the **Environment variables** tab in your application settings.

 ### Fetch variables